Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [x] Ingest the data using Amazon Kinesis Data Streams to write the data to Amazon S3.
 Have the data stream launch an AWS Lambda function that parses the sensor data and removes all PHI in Amazon S3.
 - [ ] Ingest the data using Amazon Kinesis Data Firehose to write the data to Amazon S3.
 Implement a transformation AWS Lambda function that parses the sensor data to remove all PHI.

 ### A media company wants to perform machine learning and analytics on the data residing in its Amazon S3 data lake.
 There are two data transformation requirements that will enable the consumers within the company to create reports: Daily transformations of 300 GB of data with different file formats landing in Amazon S3 at a scheduled time.
 One-time transformations of terabytes of archived data residing in the S3 data lake.
 Which combination of solutions cost-effectively meets the company's requirements for transforming the data?
-(Choose three.)
+(Choose THREE)

 - [ ] For daily incoming data, use AWS Glue crawlers to scan and identify the schema.
 - [x] For daily incoming data, use Amazon Athena to scan and identify the schema.